 Diversity, Inclusion, and Impact

 Let’s start with a simplified definition of impact.
-The impact is the positive or negative mid-to-long term effects of a program or intervention.
+The impact is a program or intervention's positive or negative mid-to-long-term effects.
 All impact organizations seek to make a positive impact.
-Yes, there can be unintended negative effects as well.
+But, yes, there can be unintended adverse effects as well.
 Unintentionally exacerbating racial and gender inequalities is one example of a negative effect.

 In international development, a study from 2013 found that just 10% of board members of international NGOs are from Africa despite African countries being the recipient of the most international aid on earth.
 In the United States, the average board of directors for nonprofits is 86% white.
-Global monitoring organization of diversity and inclusion Fair Share found that out of 45 women-led organizations, just 4 were led by Black, Indigenous, and women of color (BIWOC).
+In addition, a global monitoring organization of diversity and inclusion, Fair Share, found that out of 45 women-led organizations, just four were led by Black, Indigenous, and women of color (BIWOC).

-The risk then, without the right representation, is that impact investing organizations perpetuate the diversity inequalities they are experiencing rather than improve them.
+The risk, without the proper representation, is that impact investing organizations perpetuate the diversity inequalities they are experiencing rather than improve them.

 The Benefits of Diversity

 Beyond social benefits, the business case for diversity and inclusion is clear.
-Studies from multiple sources confirm that companies that are more diverse perform better financially.
+Studies from multiple sources confirm that more diverse companies perform better financially.
 That’s a bottom line that is easy to comprehend.

 Lead by Example

 The first thing an impact organization can do to improve equity and inclusion is start from within.
-Recognize gaps in your own diversity and do something about it.
+Please look at the gaps in your diversity and do something about it.
 Being open and transparent with your organization’s demographics leads to greater accountability.

 Look beyond staffing.
 Diversity in board leadership and executive management is critical.
-Organizations that serve a certain community need to represent that community at the highest levels, not just at the program management level.
-Hire members of the community as staff in decision-making positions.
-Re-tool job descriptions so they don’t exclude BIPOC by default.
+Organizations that serve a specific community must represent that community at the highest levels, not just at the program management level.
+Hire community members as staff in decision-making positions—re-tool job descriptions, so they don’t exclude BIPOC by default.
 Reassess your status quo expectations (likely based on colonialism-informed and racist ideas of professionalism).

 Remember your impact focus.
-If your mission is serving an unhoused population, what is more important: a bachelor’s degree or lived experience?
+If your mission serves an unhoused population, what is more important: a bachelor’s degree or lived experience?

 Connect to Communities You Serve

-The formula for diversity isn’t just ‘add a woman and a person of color and stir’.
-Organizations need to build strong, lasting relationships with the stakeholders they work with.
+The formula for diversity isn’t just ‘add a woman and a person of color and stir.’
+Organizations need to build solid and lasting relationships with their stakeholders.
 Community engagement is critical.

 At the program level, a top-down approach blindly leaves stakeholders as mere beneficiaries of services rather than engaged in the process.
-Stakeholders need to be part of the planning, decision-making, and implementation of programs and services in their communities.
-Organizations can do this both internally (via hiring) and externally (seeking stakeholder feedback).
+Instead, stakeholders need to be part of their community's planning, decision-making, and implementation of programs and services.
+Organizations can do this internally (via hiring) and externally (by seeking stakeholder feedback).

 Dig Deeper with Data

-Data is key to improving diversity and inclusion.
-It can also be a manifestation of the problem.
+Data is critical to improving diversity and inclusion.
+Unfortunately, it can also be a manifestation of the problem.
 Insensitive data visualizations perpetuate misconceptions and can do further damage.
-Make sure the color choices, icons, and language in your data are appropriate.
+Ensure your data's color choices, icons, and language are appropriate.

-When it comes to impact measurement and management (IMM), data must go beyond surface-level measurements such as the number of women, BIPOC, etc. Disaggregated, multidimensional data gives a clearer picture.
-Remember, data collection must be done with sensitivity by trained frontline staff.
-Proper wording and respect for the self-identification of the stakeholders must be observed.
+Regarding impact measurement and management (IMM), data must go beyond surface-level measures such as the number of women, BIPOC, etc. Disaggregated, multidimensional data gives a clearer picture.
+Just to remind you, data collection must be done with sensitivity by trained frontline staff.
+In addition, I would like you to observe proper wording and respect for the self-identification of the stakeholders.

 Read More: Purposeful Social Impact Analytics